Redistricting delays add to Democrats' worries about keeping U.S. House

 “That’s a significant concern,” said John Cordisco, chairman of the Democratic Party in Bucks County, which lies within the district.
 “When you are challenging a multiple-term incumbent, if you don’t have immediate name recognition -- it becomes very problematic.”

-The reason for the uncertainty is redistricting, the once-a-decade process by which House of Representatives districts are redrawn based on shifts in the U.S. population.
+The reason for the uncertainty is redistricting here, the once-a-decade process by which House of Representatives districts are redrawn based on shifts in the U.S. population here.
 The process always unsettles congressional elections, but this year the coronavirus pandemic has added to the turbulence by delaying the delivery of the census data needed to draw the districts until September.

 “This is the most challenging redistricting cycle in decades,” said Michael Li, a lawyer at New York University’s nonpartisan Brennan Center for Justice.